Martinbfer/bootcamp_martin_barreto/project/README.md

 Data quality is reliable, and extreme points are not caused by reporting errors.

 In financial data, such “outliers” often correspond to real market events (crashes/spikes).
 Removing them stabilizes the dataset but the risk is underestimating true risk.

+- Stage09: Feature engineering

+Feature 1: Rolling Volatility (21 days)

+This feature measures the short-term risk of the asset, calculated as the standard deviation of daily returns over the past 21 trading days (about one month).
+By using rolling volatility, the model can capture time-varying risk levels instead of assuming that volatility is constant.
+This is important in financial markets because periods of high volatility often coincide with crises, uncertainty, or structural changes in returns.

+Feature 2: Cumulative Return

+This feature represents the total growth of an investment over time if an investor had put $1 at the start date.
+It captures long-term performance trends and helps contextualize whether short-term movements (daily or monthly returns) are happening in a generally positive or negative growth environment.
+This can be especially useful for detecting regime shifts (e.g., moving from a bull to a bear market).